'Monster' Hurricane Florence to pummel U.S. Southeast for days

 He cited forecasts showing Florence was likely to stall over North Carolina, “bringing days and days of rain.”

 To hasten evacuations from coastal South Carolina, officials reversed the flow of traffic on some highways so all major roads led away from shore.

-Miles of traffic slowed to a crawl along the main highway along North Carolina’s Outer Banks barrier islands.
+Kathleen O’Neal, a resident of Ocracoke Island in North Carolina’s Barrier Islands, said she, her husband and son would ride out the storm.
+“A lot of local people are staying,” she said of the island, which is reachable only by ferry or plane.

 (GRAPHIC: Hurricane Florence heads toward Carolinas - tmsnrt.rs/2oZ5m1v)